williiam-tran/ttl-class-sync/content/Introduction.md

 The academic life went south from here 😅 as the impetuous desires got the better of me.
 I skipped classes more than I skipped meals.

-I would told the driver to stop by the net on the way to school =))) and he would happily do so, since he was paid.
+I would told the cab driver to stop by the net on the way to school =))) and he would happily do so, since he was paid.
 Not my kid, not my problem 😂😂 Gotta respect that attitude.
 Had a lot of fun and a lot of bad grades...
-Everything was on a downward spiral
+Everything was on a downward spiral, yet funny enough, I never got caught.

 ### Underappreciated Youth
-I formed bonds with most of my closest friends here with the most unfiltered, raw, and rough version of myself, and the same goes for them.
-These low-maintenance relationships I believe will stay unstained, growing stronger yet unaffected by time and distance.
+I formed bonds with most of my closest friends here with the most unfiltered, raw, and rough version of myself.
+The same goes for them.
+These low-maintenance relationships, I believe, will stay unstained, growing stronger yet unaffected by time and distance as it has been.

-We were not only in the best, but also the wealthiest, class.
+We were not only in the best but also the wealthiest class.
 We could go on weekend trips if any of the generous parents were happy that their kid scored a 10.
-A local prize would almost guarantee a trip, and a national one!?
+A local prize would almost guarantee a trip and a national one!?
 We’d have back-to-back class holidays!
 Without spending a dime.

 This seemingly chill class turned out to have the ==highest unprecedented acceptance rate== at Lam Son Gifted High School.